kyma-project/kyma/docs/02-get-started/README.md

 title: Get Started
 ---

-This set of Get Started guides shows you how to set sail with Kyma and demonstrate its main use cases.
+This set of Get Started guides shows you how to set sail with Kyma and demonstrates its main use cases.

 All guides, whenever possible, demonstrate the steps in both kubectl and Kyma Dashboard.
 All the steps are performed in the `default` Namespace.